Mich-L5/Audi-R8/README.md

 ### Interactive Car Trim Table
 On the Product page, the user can use a select menu and choose one out of the five Audi R8 trims available.
 Based on the user's choice, the table underneath is autopopulated with information about the car's specific trim such as the price, engine, fuel economy, horsepower, etc.

-## Live Website
+### Responsive
-The website is currently hosted on Netlify, and can be accessed [here](https://michalaforest-audi-r8.netlify.app/).
+The website is responsive on mobile, tablet, and desktop.